lokal-profil/interoperable-specifications/docs/ap.md

 Note that at a minimum we have to duplicate the `sh:path` property.

+## <a name="basedon"></a>Based on - when refinement breaks down

-Please note that we are not allowed to relax constraints via this construction.
+Note that we are not allowed to relax constraints via the refinement construction since it is a conjuction.
 For instance if we need to relax the constraint and make the publisher optional we cannot specialize the property shape, instead we have to duplicate all information.
 But we can still provide an indication that we have "based" our property shape on another via the `dcterms:isVersionOf` property like this:

     ex:ps3 a sh:PropertyShape ;
       sh:label "Publisher" ;